Provisional government

-A provisional government, also called an interim government, an emergency government, a transitional government or provisional leadership, is a temporary government formed to manage a period of transition, often following state collapse, revolution, civil war, or some combination thereof.
+A provisional government, also called an interim, emergency, or transitional government, is a temporary government formed to manage a period of transition, often following state collapse, revolution, civil war, or some combination thereof.

-Provisional governments generally come to power in connection with the sudden, catastrophic and irreversible collapse of the previous political system, resulting from revolution, coup d'état, civil war, military defeat so catastrophic as to result in political disintegration, economic collapse, the death of a strongman ruler, or other circumstances which have resulted in a nonfunctional national government.
+Provisional governments generally come to power in connection with the sudden, catastrophic and irreversible collapse of the previous political system, resulting from revolution, coup d'état, civil war, debellatio, economic collapse, the death of a strongman ruler, or other circumstances which have resulted in state collapse.
 Questions of democratic transition and state-building are often fundamental to the formation and policies of such governments.

 Provisional governments maintain power until a permanent government can be appointed by a regular political process, which is generally an election.
 They are usually heavily involved with the process of defining the legal and constitutional basis of their permanent successors (or at least the constituent assembly entrusted to draw up a such an arrangement), including institutional structure, human rights regimes, macroeconomic structure, and foreign relations.

 Provisional governments differ from caretaker governments, which are responsible for governing within an established parliamentary system and serve temporarily after an election, vote of no confidence or cabinet crisis, until a new government can be appointed.
 Caretaker governments operate entirely within the existing constitutional framework and most countries tightly circumscribe their authority, either by convention or more formal legal means.
 Conversely, provisional governments, which typically arise from catastrophic institutional collapse, often have the ability to rule by decree in the absence of a functional legislature (at least until a constituent assembly or other transitional legislative assembly can be convened) and, of necessity given their role in crisis response, exercise broad powers with few restrictions (often without even a national constitution).

 In opinion of Yossi Shain and Juan J. Linz, provisional governments can be classified to four groups: